- 12 Dec 2024

 Use connection lines to join nodes into a sequence

-In this example, the workflow sends an abandoned cart mobile push.
+In this example, the flow sends an abandoned cart mobile push.
 After three days, if a customer hasn’t made an order, an email is sent with their abandoned cart.

 The sequence can also have different branches and can be split into steps that are chosen depending on the customer’s behavior: